 Veteran BBC television and radio presenter Terry Wogan died earlier today after a “short but brave” battle with cancer.
 David Bowie died of the disease a few weeks ago after “a courageous battle”.
 Actor Alan Rickman followed Bowie; unusually, his family seemingly chose not to use any fighting analogy.

-It seems if you’ve got cancer you’re always seen as battling or fighting it, more often than not bravely.
-Can’t we be allowed just to have it and get on with it?
-Especially if it’s terminal as it was with Wogan, Bowie and Rickman.
-Because who really dies of cancer after a lacklustre, take or it or leave it, weak-willed tussle?
+It seems if you’ve got cancer you’re almost always seen as battling or fighting it, more often than not bravely.
+We never hear of anyone dying of the disease after a lacklustre, take or it or leave it, weak-willed tussle.